Puffy12/Python-Chat-Room/README.md

 ### Client

-To start the client, run the `project_client.py` script with the server hostname, server port, and your desired username as command-line arguments:
+To start the client, run the `project_client.py` script with the server hostname, server port, and your desired username as it asks you:

 ```
-python3 project_client.py <server_hostname> <server_port> <username>
+python3 project_client.py <server_hostname> <server_port>
 ```

 For example:

 ```
-python3 project_client.py localhost 1234 Alice
+python3 project_client.py localhost 1234
 ```

 Replace `<server_hostname>` with the hostname of the server (e.g., `localhost` if running locally) and `<server_port>` with the port number on which the server is listening.